Spikesix/BackApp/readme.md

 ## Run (onedir package)

+1. Download BackApp-v1.0.0-win64.zip from the Releases.
-1. Extract the ZIP.
+2. Extract the ZIP.
-2. Run `BackupApp.exe`.
+3. Run `BackupApp.exe`.

 **Keep these together in the same folder:**